 Reject Statist Food, Start A 30 Day Primal Challenge

 As I’ve come to trust less and less government’s advice on everything over the years, I’ve done much more research into nutrition.
 Not much of a shock, it’s become more and more clear that government has been perpetuating many myths about food.
 The “Standard American Diet” now consists largely of grains and carbohydrates, while rejecting fat as an evil that will give us all heart attacks.
-But modern grain is a relatively new addition to the human diet that we are not well adapted to, and a focus on grain has been the cause of problems such as diabetes and obesity in many Americans.
+But modern grain is a relatively new addition to the human diet that we may not be well adapted to, and a focus on grain is a possible cause of problems such as diabetes and obesity in many Americans.
 The human body was designed to function by burning fat, but the dietary shift to carbohydrates causes the body to burn sugars, and store fat.
 Luckily, this is a process that can be reversed.

 About a year ago I decided to give “eating primal” a try.
 I had been having a lot of stomach issues and decided I could try it for a month.
 After a rough few days, I quickly noticed a major difference in how I felt.
 I had more energy.
 Instead of being constantly hungry and needing to snack throughout the day, I would only eat a couple times per day.
 The stomach issues disappeared.
-My own personal study was confirming everything that I had been reading: eating a “primal” diet is simply the way to go.
+My own personal study was confirming everything that I had been reading: eating a “primal” diet is a great way to go for many.

 Now I’m not a food nazi by any means, nor do I strictly stick to this diet.
 I simply use it as a guideline.
 When I go to the grocery story I generally buy only primal items (grain free, mostly veggies and grass-fed meat), but this doesn’t mean I never make exceptions.
 Sure I’ll have the occasional slice of pizza, piece of cake, or night out for drinks with friends.
 The difference is that these are exceptions, not my standard way of eating.
 And the best part is that I don’t feel that I’m missing out an anything.
 I eat burgers, bacon, chicken and veggies in so many different delicious combos and I’m still coming up with new ways to mix them all together, all while feeling better and running 10-15 lbs. lighter than I used to.
 It may be slightly more expensive to eat healthy, but as this wise young man pointed out “we can pay the farmer, or we can pay the doctor”.
 And adding yourself to the market will only help to broaden it and entice others to enter, thereby creating more competition and lower prices.